-3.6 The Hampstead Neighbourhood Plan includes Hampstead and South Hill Park Conservation Areas, part of Fitzjohns/Netherhall Conservation Area and a very small part of Mansfield Conservation Area.
-(See Map 3 below).
+- 3.6 The Hampstead Neighbourhood Plan includes Hampstead and South Hill Park Conservation Areas, part of Fitzjohns/Netherhall Conservation Area and a very small part of Mansfield Conservation Area.
+(See Map 2 below).
 It is an area of immense historic interest and visual appeal, with diverse architecture, public spaces, outstanding natural beauty and wonderful views.
-The Forum area contains seven Grade I-listed properties (Burgh House, Fenton House, St Stephen's Rosslyn Hill, St John's Church Downshire Hill, Romney House, 6 Ellerdale Road and Keats House), as well as more than 20 Grade II listed and hundreds of Grade II-listed properties and features (see Appendix 3).
+The Forum area contains seven Grade I-listed properties (Burgh House, Fenton House, St Stephen's Rosslyn Hill, St John's Church Downshire Hill, Romney House, 6 Ellerdale Road and Keats House), as well as more than 20 Grade II listed and hundreds of Grade II-listed properties and features. - 3.7 The Plan asks developers to further consider the "character areas", described below, which are distinguished not only by history and topography, but also by the "public aspect" of the buildings the way that built form relates to landscape, open spaces and streets.
+These are outlined below.